 - Campaign expectations

 Are you setting the right expectations?
-Without a clear message match between your AdWords ad and your landing page, your prospects will be confused when it’s time to convert.
-Ensure the content of your ad contains copy and a headline that’s also on your landing page so that when your visitors arrive, they know they’re in the right place.
+Without a clear message match between your Google ad and your post-click landing page, your prospects will be confused when it’s time to convert.
+Ensure the content of your ad contains copy and a headline that’s also on your post-click landing page so that when your visitors arrive, they know they’re in the right place.

 - Trustworthy platform

 Is your PPC network trustworthy?
 Michael Keating of Octatools spent $25 on a campaign that generated more than 100,000 impressions, 500 clicks, but 0 conversions.
 The reason was a shady PPC network that deceptively drove clicks with spammy websites and tricky pop-ups.
 If this problem sounds familiar, dig into your Google Analytics to see where your traffic is coming from.
 You might find it’s time to try a new search network.